 1 or Zones Where Plant Has NO T Invaded.
-(St rike out invaded zones) III-b Potential fo r Invading Non-invaded Zones 1.
-I. Would this species be able to survive, reproduce, and disperse in the climate of this zone?
-North Central South I. Would this species be able to survive, reproduce, and disperse in the climate of this zone?
-North Central South If Yes If No Provide documented eviden Indicate P = Low below and - Г-b 2 2. -types suitable for the growth cies occur in this zone?
-North Yes No Central Yes No South Yes No If YesProvide documented evidence below and indicate that P for this non- invaded zone is equal to the P assigned to the nearest invaded zone (from Section III-a - if there is an option between two zones with $P =$ High or Low, use High).If an adjacent zone is invaded Go to Section III-c If the only adjacent zone is non-invaded Go to Section IV If No Indicate $\mathbf{P} = \mathbf{Low}$ below and d Go to Section IV North Central South P = Copy these P otential categori es to page R-14 le evidence that suitable climate and habitat-type es for survival an nd impacts exist
+(St rike out invaded zones) III-b Potential fo r Invading Non-invaded Zones 1. s species be able to survive, and disperse in the climate e?
+North Yes No Central Yes No South Yes No If Yes If No Provide documented eviden Indicate P = Low below and - Г-b 2 2. -types suitable for the growth cies occur in this zone?
+North Yes No Central Yes No South Yes No If YesProvide documented evidence below and indicate that P for this non- invaded zone is equal to the P assigned to the nearest invaded zone (from Section III-a - if there is an option between two zones with P = High or Low, use High).If an adjacent zone is invaded Go to Section III-c If the only adjacent zone is non-invaded Go to Section IV If No Indicate $\mathbf{P} = \mathbf{Low}$ below and d Go to Section IV North Central South P = Copy these P otential categori es to page R-14 le evidence that suitable climate and habitat-type es for survival an nd impacts exist